 As no submission was received during the advertising period it is recommended that Council finally adopts the attached draft policy.
 A minor technical modification has been made to the policy since its advertisement so that reference is made to 'lighting' as opposed to 'globes'.

-THAT Council, in accordance with Clause 5.11 of the City of Joondalup's Town Planning Scheme No. 1, ADOPTS the policy entitled, 'Subdivision and Development Adjoining Areas of Public Space' forming Attachment 1 to this Report.
+That Council, in accordance with Clause 5.11 of the City of Joondalup's Town Planning Scheme No. 1, ADOPTS the policy entitled, 'Subdivision and Development Adjoining Areas of Public Space' forming Attachment 1 to Report CJ182-07/00.